zckly/ai-engineer-roadmap/README.md

  width="900" alt="speech" />

 1. **Text-to-Speech (TTS)**
-   - Implement TTS using services like ElevenLabs
+   - Implement TTS using services like ElevenLabs and OpenAI
    - Project: Create an audiobook generator from text input

 2. **Speech-to-Text (STT)**